 (3) An operator must be present at this meeting to be nominated as a representative or alternate unless prior approval is granted by BE.
 Only operators may nominate and vote.

 (4) If only one candidate is nominated, that operator shall be declared the winner by acclamation.

-(5) If more than one candidate is nominated, BE shall prepare a ballot listing all the candidates and shall distribute by mail a copy to each operator in the area within fifteen calendar days of the nominating meeting.
+(5) If more than one candidate is nominated, BE shall prepare a ballot listing all the candidates and shall distribute a copy to each operator in the area within fifteen calendar days of the nominating meeting.

 (7) The candidate receiving the most votes shall be the representative and the candidate receiving the next greatest number of votes shall be the alternate.
 In case of a tie, the representative shall be the operator with the most seniority.
 The alternate shall be the operator who has the next greatest amount of seniority.

 (8) Within fifteen days of counting the ballots, BE shall inform each licensee within the area , the results of the election.

 (9) The operators of an established OVRC electoral district may petition the bureau to recall the current elected representative or alternate for misconduct or neglect of duty.